Moremar/IT_tutorials/Java/Java.md

 // define a re-usable Pattern object
 Pattern pattern = Pattern.compile(regex);

+// split the strings by a pattern as a stream pattern.splitAsStream(sentence);

 Matcher matcher = pattern.matcher(sentence);
 boolean m = matcher.matches();  // matches the entire string
 matcher.start();                // start index of the match (throw if no match)